 - Pricing can be based on value rather than effort

-- Simpler to sell to clients (less uncertainty on price)
+- May be simpler to sell to clients (less uncertainty on price)

 - If managed well, can return strong margins on your financial statements